rwmyers46/rwmyers46.github.io/_posts/2019-06-27-verify-labels-rekognition.md

 ```
 ##### Step 2 - Select Test Images:

 Next we build a list containing those labels that Rekognition is associating with your desired label.
-To do this, find 3 to 5 images in your bucket that exemplify the subject label, ideally as single instances excluding other objects.
-In this example, I used 3 test images for a whitetail deer.
+To do this, select a few images in your bucket that exemplify the target label - ideally as single instances excluding other extraneous objects.
 Copy these image paths to the `test_images` list.
+In this example, I used 3 test images for a whitetail deer:

 ```python
   test_images = ['image-1-path, image-2-path, image-3-path']